-The permittee shall place an outfall sign at an outfall seven days prior to the commencement of any construction activity in the outfall's drainage area.
-Outfall signs shall be clearly visible to on-site personnel and must clearly list the Outfall number.
-Outfall signs must be maintained and relocated as needed to mark the correct location of the outfall.
-An outfall sign may be removed from temporary outfalls once the outfall has been eliminated.
+The permittee shall place a sign at an outfall or permitted internal monitoring point seven days prior to the commencement of any construction activity in the outfall's drainage area.
+These signs shall be clearly visible to on-site personnel and must clearly list the Outfall or Internal Monitoring Point number.
+These signs must be maintained and relocated as needed to mark the correct location of the outfall or internal monitoring point.
+A sign may be removed from temporary outfalls/internal monitoring points once the permitted feature has been eliminated.